Data model

 deleted_at timestamp Date of deletion

-In the app, the need for authentication, "security_need_auth", is hidden by default.
-It is mandatory in the case from an entity subject to EU Directive 2022/2554 (DORA).
+In the app, the field for the authenticity need ("security_need_auth") is hidden by default.
+It is mandatory for entities subject to the regulation (EU) 2022/2554 (DORA).

-In the application, a process can be attached to a macro-process from these two objects.
+In the application, a process can be linked with a macro-process from these two objects.

 Processes

-Processes are a set of activities designed to achieve an objective.
-The process produces value-added information (output) (in the form of deliverables) from information (input) produced by other processes.
+Processes are a set of activities designed to achieve a goal.
+The process produces value-added information ( output) (in the form of deliverables) from information (input) produced by other processes.

-Processes are made up of activities, the entities involved in the process, and the information processed by the process.
+Processes are made up of activities, entities involved in this process, and information processed by this process.

 Field Type Description